 If you use Veeam to manage backups, recovering from ransomware is a whole lot easier.
 Using Backblaze Instant Recovery in Any Cloud, you can consider your disaster recovery playbook complete.

-Announcing Backblaze Instant Recovery in Any Cloud
+Enter: Backblaze Instant Recovery in Any Cloud

-Backblaze Instant Recovery in Any Cloud—an infrastructure as code (IaC) package that makes ransomware recovery into a VMware/Hyper-V based cloud easy to plan for and execute for any IT team.
+Backblaze Instant Recovery in Any Cloud is an infrastructure as code (IaC) package that makes ransomware recovery into a VMware/Hyper-V based cloud easy to plan for and execute.

 “Most businesses know that backing up is critical for disaster recovery.
-But we see time and again that organizations under duress struggle with getting their systems back online, and that’s why Backblaze’s new solution can be a game-changer.”
+But we see time and again that organizations under duress struggle with getting their systems back online, and that’s why Backblaze’s new solution can be a game changer.”

 —Mark Potter, CISO, Backblaze